-This guide to the best restaurants in London features a mix of old favourites and brand spanking new, each deserving of a special place in your little black book of great eats.
+This guide to the best restaurants in London features a mix of old favourites and brand new additions, each deserving of a special place in your little black book of great eats.

 Bob Bob Ricard

 The interior decor is suitably lavish with just a hint of kitsch.
-If you ask me, Bob Bob Ricard is one of the restaurants to go to in London.
+One of the restaurants to go to in London.

 Hutong at The Shard

-I love Hutong at The Shard because it delivers for both food and views.
+We love Hutong at The Shard because it delivers both food and some of the best restaurant views in London.

-Halfway up the Shard and inspired by the scrumptious food of Northern China, this place is sure to impress.
+Halfway up the Shard and inspired by the food of Northern China, this place is sure to impress.
+The presentation is on point and there are dishes for those who like things spicy, and options for all palates too.

 Address: 33/The Shard, 31 St Thomas St, London SE1 9RY